 Why most contractors won’t pass HMRC’s IR35 tool

-HMRC’s IR35 tool – a word of warning for contractors
+HMRC’s CEST tool – a word of warning for contractors

-Even if you’ve managed to pass HMRC’s IR35 tool, you’re not necessarily out of the woods.
-Despite claiming during consultation phase that it would be bound by the outcome of its IR35 tool, HMRC has inserted two caveats that are the equivalent of a ‘heads they win, tails you lose’ scenario.
+Even if you’ve managed to pass HMRC’s CEST tool, you’re not necessarily out of the woods.
+Despite claiming during consultation phase that it would be bound by the outcome of its IR35 tool, HMRC has no legal authority to stake this claim, and has inserted two caveats that are the equivalent of a ‘heads they win, tails you lose’ scenario.